 - Those with abdominal pain or discomfort, and the other symptoms are mainly urgency to get to the toilet, and diarrhoea.

 - Those who alternate between constipation and diarrhoea.

 However, in practice, many people will not fall neatly into any one category, and considerable overlap occurs.

-Note: passing blood is not a symptom of IBS.
+Note: remember that passing blood is not a symptom of IBS.
 You should tell a doctor if you pass blood.

-There is no test that confirms the diagnosis of IBS.
+There is no test that confirms the diagnosis of irritable bowel syndrome (IBS).
 A doctor can usually diagnose IBS from the typical symptoms.

-However, a blood sample or stool (faeces) test is commonly taken to do some tests to help rule out other conditions such as Crohn's disease, ulcerative colitis, coeliac disease, cancer of the ovary, gut infections, etc. The symptoms of these other diseases can sometimes be confused with IBS.
-Tests done commonly include:
+A blood test and stool (faeces) test are often taken to help rule out other conditions such as Crohn's disease, ulcerative colitis, coeliac disease, cancer of the ovary, or a gut infection.
+The symptoms of these other diseases can sometimes be confused with IBS.
+The tests that are often considered to rule out other conditions include: